Pigouvian tax: Double-dividend hypothesis

 The double-dividend hypothesis proposes that a revenue-neutral substitution of environmental taxes for revenue-raising taxes might offer two benefits.
-The idea was first advanced by Tullock (1967) in a paper titled 'Excess Benefit'.
+The idea was first advanced by Tullock (1967) in a paper titled "Excess Benefit".
 The first benefit (or dividend) is the benefit or welfare gain resulting from a better environment and less pollution (caused by a Pigouvian tax imposed on the producer), and the second dividend or benefit is a more efficient tax system due to a reduction in the distortions of the revenue-raising tax system, which also produces an improvement in welfare.
 This idea received scant attention until the early 1990s when the economics of climate change attracted attention to the topic of environmental taxes.
-The term 'double dividend' became widely used following its introduction by David Pearce in 1991.
+The concept of "double dividend" became widely used following its introduction by David Pearce in 1991.
 Pearce noted that estimates of the marginal excess burden (marginal distortionary cost) of existing levels of taxation in the US economy are between 20 and 50 cents per dollar of revenue collected.
 Because the revenue from the carbon tax would be recycled (used to lower preexisting and distorting taxes), the policy would be revenue-neutral, and the secondary benefit from revenue recycling would justify an even higher carbon tax.
 It is generally accepted now that the magnitude of the "revenue-recycling" benefit is lower than the 20–50 cents per dollar of revenue, but there are differing views on whether the second effect is positive or negative.
 The line of argument suggesting that the second "benefit" is negative proposes a previously unrecognized "tax interaction effect" (Bovenberg and de Mooij 1994).

 In a 1997 paper, Don Fullerton and Gilbert E. Metcalf evaluated the double dividend hypothesis.
 They define the double-dividend hypothesis as the theory that environmental taxes can improve the environment and increase economic efficiency simultaneously.
 Either motivation can legitimately support a tax reform.
 The first dividend intuitively makes sense: decreasing pollutant emissions improves the environment.
 The improvement in economic efficiency results from a shift away from distorting taxes such as the income tax.
 Fullerton and Metcalf note that for every $1 extracted in taxes, a $1.35 burden falls on the economy.
 In a sense, the private sector must swallow a 35 cent excess burden for no particular reason.
 The second dividend aims to eliminate some of this excess burden.